Towards Generalized Certified Robustness with Multi-Norm Training: Abstract

 \section{Abstract}

 Existing certified training methods can only train models to be robust against a certain perturbation type (e.g. $l_\infty$ or $l_2$).
-However, an $l_\infty$ certifiably robust model may not be certifiably robust against $l_2$ perturbation (and vice versa) and also has low robustness against other perturbations (e.g. geometric transformation).
-To this end, we propose the first multi-norm certified training framework \textbf{CURE}, consisting of a new $l_2$ deterministic certified training defense and several multi-norm certified training methods, to attain better \emph{union robustness} when training from scratch or fine-tuning a pre-trained certified model.
-Further, we devise bound alignment and connect natural training with certified training for better union robustness.
-Compared with SOTA certified training, \textbf{CURE} improves union robustness up to $22.8\%$ on MNIST, $23.9\%$ on CIFAR-10, and $8.0\%$ on TinyImagenet.
-Further, it leads to better generalization on a diverse set of challenging unseen geometric perturbations, up to $6.8\%$ on CIFAR-10.
-Overall, our contributions pave a path towards \textit{universal certified robustness}.
+However, an $l_\infty$ certifiably robust model may not be certifiably robust against $l_2$ perturbation (and vice versa) and also has low robustness against other perturbations (e.g. geometric and patch transformation).
+By constructing a theoretical framework to analyze and mitigate the tradeoff, we propose the first multi-norm certified training framework \textbf{CURE}, consisting of several multi-norm certified training methods, to attain better \emph{union robustness} when training from scratch or fine-tuning a pre-trained certified model.
+Inspired by our theoretical findings, we devise bound alignment and connect natural training with certified training for better union robustness.
+Compared with SOTA-certified training, \textbf{CURE} improves union robustness to $32.0\%$ on MNIST, $25.8\%$ on CIFAR-10, and $10.6\%$ on TinyImagenet across different epsilon values.
+It leads to better generalization on a diverse set of challenging unseen geometric and patch perturbations to $6.8\%$ and $16.0\%$ on CIFAR-10.
+Overall, our contributions pave a path towards \textit{generalized certified robustness}.